-A special case: Applying to have your actual costs covered and receiving the top-up
+Applying to have your actual costs covered and receiving the top-up: a special case

-Although you can only receive the top-up once, even if several categories apply to you,
+Although you can only receive the top-up once, even if several of the categories of additional funding apply to you,

-- 1. You can also get the top-up if you are applying to have your actual costs covered due to a disability, a chronic condition or the intention to take children with you and also come from a non-academic household or have a part-time job in line with the criteria mentioned below. - 2.
-You may be able to apply to have your actual costs covered and get the top-up at the same time even if "only" one of the categories applies to you.
+- 1. you can also get the top-up if you are applying to have your actual costs covered due to a disability and also come from a non-academic household or have a part-time job in line with the criteria mentioned below: - 2. you may be able to apply to have your actual costs covered and get the top-up at the same time even if you "only" have a disability.
 This is an option if the same costs will definitely not be covered by your top-up and your application to have your actual costs covered.

-Getting a preparatory trip subsidized (applies only to participants with disabilities)
+Getting a preparatory trip subsidized (only applies to participants with a disability)

 You can also apply for a financial grant for a preparatory trip to scout out the conditions at your destination.
 This can cover yourself and potentially a companion as well and is requested in an application to have your actual costs covered as described above.
-If you are only making an application for a preparatory trip, you will also be able to obtain the monthly top-up for your actual Erasmus placement.
+If you are only making an application for a preparatory trip, you will also be able to obtain the monthly top-up for your actual Erasmus mobility.

 Instead of applying to have their actual costs covered, participants with a disability level of 50 or more can apply for a lump-sum grant to put toward a preparatory trip.
-This trip can be made any time between January and November, and the corresponding application should ideally be made two months beforehand.
+This trip can be made any time between January and November, and the corresponding application needs to be made two months beforehand.
+If you are interested, please contact erasmus-outgoing@uni-bonn.de as soon as possible.